Best Practices for Testing in ReactJS Development

 Regular Review and Refactoring of Tests

-Treat tests as integral parts of the React.js development codebase that require regular review and refactoring.
+Treat tests as integral components of testing in ReactJS’ codebase that require regular review and refactoring.
 As application features evolve, update tests to reflect changes in requirements or functionality.
-Refactor tests to maintain alignment with code standards, improve coverage, and eliminate redundant or obsolete test cases.
+Besides, refactor tests to maintain alignment with code standards, enhance coverage, and eliminate redundant or obsolete test cases.

 Common Testing Pitfalls in React.js Development